dehezhang2/PointNeRF-Assistant/README.md

   ![rescale](./assets/rescale-1687211852351-7.png)

 * Press `space` to check the camera poses and scale are correct.
+You can set background to be transparent in `Film` option of `Render Properties` tag.

   ![check](./assets/check.gif)